Helpful tips for boosting oxygen in the workplace to supercharge your productivity.

-Most of us agree that without doing, one will achieve little.
-Similarly, if a person acts with little thought, the outcomes will be less then desirable.
-As a result, most people intuitively devise an individual thinking/doing ratio which allows them to be productive in a meaningful way.
+Most people agree that without doing, we won’t achieve much.
+However, if we act first, with little thought beforehand, the outcome can be less then desirable.
+As a result, most people intuitively devise an individual thinking/doing ratio that allows them to be productive in a meaningful way.

-Luckily, today’s workers have plenty of options in terms of organising, tracking and staying on top of the work they need to do – essentially, with the help of technology, we’ve solved the problem of doing.
-Where most of us still need some help is with our planning and thinking.
+Now, the world offers plenty of tech options in terms of organizing, tracking and staying on top of work — to help solve the problem of doing.
+Where many of us still need visionary help is with our planning and thinking.

 Productivity is more than doing